-The addition of the website and customer outreach services alone are worth the upgrade to a Silver Membership as these services offer invaluable hands-off marketing that are designed to give an online presence for the cleaner who doesn’t have the time (for less than $1,000 annually, I might add).
+In my opinion, the website and customer outreach services are worth the upgrade to a Silver Membership because these services offer invaluable hands-off marketing that is designed to give an online presence for the cleaner who doesn’t have the time (for less than $1,000 annually, I might add).
 Website design can be expensive and social media maintenance can easily fall by the wayside when you’re already tied-up with running your business.
 We live in a digital world and prospective clients look for businesses online – if you don’t have an online presence you can easily be overlooked and miss out on new business.

 It’s important for dry cleaners to periodically ask themselves what they are doing to help their business.
 It’s easy to get sidetracked by employee retention issues and day-to-day operations (which of course, are very important), but having a tool such as a DLI membership as a resource to help improve your operations, your practices and to take a load off your shoulders is an easy item to prioritize to ensure future success.

-If you want to become a member of the Drycleaning and Laundry Institute, visit dlionline.org.
+If you’re interested in becoming a member of the Drycleaning and Laundry Institute, visit dlionline.org.
 To stay up to date with the latest industry news, you can also follow DLI on social media.